cypherpunk-academy/2064/en/072_2064_An albatros.md

 We could use any combat robot we can get.
 I have a plan."

-Lasse got up, put his headset on the table and left the cabin.
+Lasse got up, put his headset on the table, and left the cabin.

 Sigur: "Lasse?
 Are you there, man?